-SOC 252 Social Problems - 4 credits
+SOC 252 Social Problems

-Students identify and analyze social problems that are social-structure in origin and discuss potential responses.
+Students identify and analyze societal problems that are social-structure in origin and discuss potential responses.
 Using the concept of "sociological imagination," the problems of individual members of society are seen within the broader context of society as a whole.
 Specific social problems studied include drug abuse, poverty, crime, and aging.
+4 credits